What Is a Gift Letter for a Mortgage?

 What Is a Gift Letter for a Mortgage Lender?

-A gift letter is a legal document stating that funds you received from a relative or friend are a gift and not a loan.
-The main reason lenders require a gift letter, which the donating party must also sign, is to document that you and your donor agree you don't have to repay the gift.
+A gift letter is a legal document stating that funds you received from a relative or friend are a personal gift and not a loan.
+The donor is generally required to sign the gift letter.

-So what is the minimum gift amount you must receive for a lender to require a gift letter?
-Generally speaking, lenders want you to complete a gift letter for any gifts that exceed 50% of your total household monthly income for conventional, VA and jumbo loans.
+Generally speaking, lenders want you to complete a gift letter for any gifts that exceed 50% of your total household monthly income for conventional and jumbo loans, as well as government-backed Veterans Administration (VA) loans.
 In other words, if you earn $6,000 each month from your job, you'll likely need to provide a written explanation for gifts you receive over $3,000.

-The threshold is lower for FHA and USDA loans, which will want a gift letter for any deposit exceeding 1% of the adjusted purchase price or appraised value of the home, whichever is higher.
+The threshold is lower for loans guaranteed by the Federal Housing Administration (FHA) and the U.S. Department of Agriculture (USDA).
+For these types of loans, you'll need a gift letter for any deposit exceeding 1% of the adjusted purchase price or appraised value of the home, whichever is higher.

 Gift Letter Template

-I [DONOR NAME], hereby certify on that on [DATE] I gave/will give a gift of $[AMOUNT] to [RECIPIENT NAME], my [RELATIONSHIP (Examples: "friend," "parents," etc.].
+I [DONOR NAME], hereby certify that on [DATE] I gave/will give a gift of $[AMOUNT] to [RECIPIENT NAME], my [RELATIONSHIP (examples: "friend" or "child")].

 This gift is to be used towards the purchase of the property located at [PROPERTY ADDRESS].